 If you are concerned about someone you have seen sleeping out, please report the details through Streetlink to help us manage information accurately.

-Since 27 March, over 90 individuals have been housed in emergency accommodation, following government instructions to all local authorities.
+Between 27 March and 31 July over 120 individuals have been housed in emergency accommodation, following government instructions to all local authorities.

-A vast majority of those people housed in temporary accomodation during the height of the pandemic have now been settled into more permanant accommodation, as is the aim of all our work with rough sleepers.
+A vast majority of those people housed in temporary accommodation during the height of the pandemic have now been settled into more permanent accommodation, as is the aim of all our work with rough sleepers.

 As is the case all year round, the people we see sleeping out changes from night-to-night, with new arrivals most days.
 This is why everyone involved works to engage with and find solutions for people on a daily basis.

 In Norwich, our Pathways team already brings together specialist agencies to make sure anyone sleeping out can access support, and we will continue to work very closely together as part of business continuity planning going forward.